MTstateIntroStats/IntroStatActivitiesHybrid/_book/03-A06-inference-1cat_test-simulation.md

 The notation used for a population proportion (or probability, or true proportion) is $\pi$.
 Since this summarizes a population, it is a parameter.
 When writing the **null hypothesis** in notation, we set the parameter equal to the null value, $H_0: \pi = \pi_0$.

-7. Write the null hypothesis in notation using the null value of 0.5 in place of $\pi_0$ in the equation given on the previous page.
+7. Write the null hypothesis in notation using the null value of 0.5 in place of $\pi_0$ in the equation given above.

 \vspace{0.5in}